PedroVidalDev/bluket/README.md

 # Bluket
 Projeto com o objetivo de criar um e-commerce, auxiliando microempreendedores em realizar suas vendas e facilitar o gerenciamento dos itens e vendas.
 Porém, o maior motivo da criação desse projeto é para consolidar meus conhecimentos no framework Laravel, como base na linguagem PHP.
 Por fim, acabei não continuando com o projeto, por não sentir mais a necessidade de finalizar o mesmo, pois já estava satisfeito com o aprendizado até o presente momento.

+Project with the objective of creating an e-commerce, helping micro-entrepreneurs to carry out their sales and facilitate the management of items and sales.
+However, the main reason for creating this project is to consolidate my knowledge in the Laravel framework, based on the PHP language.
+Finally, I decided not to continue with the project, as I no longer felt the need to finish it, as I was already satisfied with the learning so far.

 ## Linguagens utilizadas:
  - HTML
  - CSS